code-wizard91/Secure-Chat-ReactJs-Node-Express/README.md

-# Real-Time Chat App Using Socket.io and React Js | With a NodeJs/Express/Socket.io Backend API
+# Socket.io and React Js Chat Applicattion | With a NodeJs/Express Backend API

 ### About:

-This is a real-time chat application built using React (Create React App on the frontend) and NodeJS/Express/Socket.io Backend.
+Chat app  built using React (React on the frontend) and NodeJS/Express/Socket.io Backend.

-Users are able to join groups and message other users in real-time.
+Users are able to join a chat room and message other users in real-time.

 ### Tech Stack: